digst/cloud/design.md

 - *Shorter Development Cycles and Rapid Changes.* Based on experiences from the proof of concept, customers may expect a rapid deployment cycle.
 If the suggested goals for deployment and changes are met (see [appendix](#suggested-initial-roadmap)), the GovCloud Platform will match that of existing cloud vendors.

-To support the first applications, SIT must extend existing operating models with new high level use cases.
+To support the first applications, SIT are extending existing operating models with new high level use cases.

 - *Public Data Distribution.* A private company wants to access data from a public organisation.
 SIT has suitable operating models and technology platform to support the re-use of public sector information.
 The government organisation holding data entrusts operational aspects to SIT in order to focus on tailoring the data service application and to help end users understand the data.